 Prerequisites and other notes: Successful completion of Art I or recommendation of the art instructor is a prerequisite.
-This course is part of a completer program which articulates with Carroll Community College and the Art Institute of Washington.

 HONORS DIGITAL DESIGN IN PHOTOGRAPHY

 Honors 2-D Digital Design is an upper level art course which focuses on the creation of a digital design and photography portfolio.
 Photography will be presented through historical and contemporary examples.
 Various traditional and non-traditional photo processes will be experienced.
 Digital photography principles including camera operation, composition, lighting, and personal expression through photography will be explored.
 Art elements and design principles will be demonstrated in a digital format.
 Photo manipulation and software will be presented to assist students in enhancing and/or manipulating photographs.
 Students should expect some financial responsibility for advanced art materials.